 Weiterentwicklung zum Teamprojekt WS'17/18: u.a.
 Erzeugung von Gras, Verformung des Bodens und Aktualisierung der Code-Basis.

 Bachelorarbeit: Guiding the Eyes: Development and Implementation of Gaze Guidance Methods for wide-field-of-view Immersive Environments

 Teamprojekt: World Builder VR Toolkit Continued

-Weiterentwicklung des SEP'17: u.a.
+Weiterentwicklung zum SEP SS'17: u.a.
 Generierung von Bäumen/Sträuchern und Simulation eines Tag–Nachtzyklus.